wangzuhui/CSE547FinalProject/README.md

 Some simple modifications probabaly are needed (such as changing paths) before generating the density maps.
 Also, to generate the density maps, you need to use your own saved models.
 However, I also provide the saved models I generated during experiments.
 Here is the link: [Saved Models](https://drive.google.com/drive/folders/1SESnPh4XmXjnowlqZXgTo3zlo98WwlIG?usp=sharing).

+# Samples of generated density maps
+Several generated density maps of the ShanghaiTech Part_A dataset have been uploaded to the folder *Generated Maps*.

 # Contact information
 If you have any question, please contact me by email (zuhui.wang@stonybrook.edu).